Bridges

 How is a bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Rossow, Dr. Turner, and Dr. Noce will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Rossow, Dr. Neal, and Dr. Noce will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

-Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.
+Since the bridge must be fabricated very precisely to ensure the correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Crowns, which are cemented onto the natural teeth, provide support for the bridge.